Mark Burgess (cricketer): Cricket career in the 1970s

 He played his last Test against Australia at Melbourne in 1980–81, scoring 49 and 10 not out under the captaincy of Geoff Howarth, who had succeeded him.
 He hit 134 against Tasmania in the next match, and retired from first-class cricket at the end of the tour, at the age of 36.
 The highest of his 20 first-class centuries was 146 for Auckland against Central Districts at Auckland in 1971–72, when he captained Auckland to victory by an innings and 165 runs.
 Despite his success at Nagpur in 1969–70, afterwards he seldom bowled in Tests, and only occasionally in first-class matches.

 Christopher Martin-Jenkins summed him up as "a fair-haired right-hander with a sound technique and some handsome attacking strokes, especially adept at driving", and says of his captaincy and overall attitude to cricket, "he was popular with both his own team and his opponents.
 Essentially a dedicated amateur cricketer in a professional age, his attitude was that winning or losing was not life or death."

 During the 1970s, before the advent of professional sport in New Zealand, sportsmen were required to support themselves and take unpaid leave to complete overseas tours.
 In the mid-1970s Burgess joined the staff of a leading Auckland sportsgoods wholesaler, Brittain Wynyard & Co.
 Ltd. Beginning as a sales representative, he became promotions manager of the company.

 Football

-Burgess won the inaugural New Zealand Footballer of the Year award in 1965.
+Burgess won the inaugural New Zealand Footballer of the Year award in 1965, playing as an inside forward.
 He played regularly for the New Zealand national under-23 football team from 1965 to 1967, scoring one goal in his seven appearances, and played one game for the New Zealand national football team in an unofficial match against a touring Manchester United side in 1967.

 Burgess later served on the New Zealand Soccer council for over thirty years.
 In 2013, he became a founding committee member of the independent group Friends of Football.